Getting Started with Copilot Studio: The Setup No One Explains

 • Find and bookmark your nearest user group or bootcamp

 The biggest mistake I see new developers make is spending weeks on licensing questions before they’ve built anything.
-These programs exist precisely so you can build first, understand what you actually need, and then have an informed conversation about production licensing.
+These programs exist so you can build first, understand what you actually need, and then have an informed conversation about production licensing.

 Build something.
 Break it.
 Fix it.
 That’s the job.